FinuraBR/UE-Translation-Workflow/README.md

 ### 📜 License and Credits

 This project is open-source.
-Should these scripts provided here be utilized for other projects, **credit to the original creator is kindly requested**.
+Should these scripts provided here be utilized for other projects, **credit to the original creator is requested**.

 **Credits:** ツFinuraBR